-Always start simple, and show the child the basic and most commonly used machine stitches.
+Always start simple, and show the child the basic and most commonly used hand sewing stitches and machine stitches.
 These are the first ones which you should begin with:

 - Straight stitch – this it he most commonly used stitch, so start with it.